Boosted Trees on a Diet: Compact Models for Resource-Constrained Devices: Experiments

 \subsection{Model Comparison to Baselines}

 We compared the performance of our approach to that of other efficient \ac{GBDT} (compression) methods.
 LightGBM is considered an established framework for training boosted trees~\citep{lightgbm_Ke_2017}.
 It was used for comparison in both the standard and quantized version.
-For quantization, the threshold and leaf values were reduced to 16-bit floating point precision.
-Moreover, different pruning methods were evaluated with cost-efficient gradient boosting~(CEGB)~\citep{cegb_Peter_2017} and minimal cost-complexity pruning~(CCP)~\citep{Breiman1984}.
+For quantization, the threshold and leaf values were reduced to 16-bit floating point precision. {In addition, \mbox{LightGBM} was evaluated in an array-based structure, i.e., it was stored without pointers but assuming all trees are complete as described in Section~\ref{sec:bitwise}.
+This allows the comparison between \texttt{\ac{toad}} and LightGBM under a unified pointer-less layout.} Moreover, different pruning methods were evaluated with cost-efficient gradient boosting~(CEGB)~\citep{cegb_Peter_2017} and minimal cost-complexity \mbox{pruning~(CCP)~\citep{Breiman1984}}.
 All models were trained with the same hyperparameters as the \ac{toad} models, i.e. all combinations of $2^{0}$ to $2^{10}$ maximum trees and maximum tree depth between $2^{0}$ and $2^{3}$.
+For all datasets we used {$1-12$} as random seeds for the data split.
 Alongside related work (e.g., \cite{Buschjaeger2023}), we calculated the memory usage of a model with 128 bits per node, assuming all values are stored in single precision (float32) and 64 bits for quantized half-precision models.\footnote{Each node stores four values: one feature identifier, one threshold, and two child pointers.} In constrast to \cite{Buschjaeger2023}, we assume the information about a node being a leaf can be encoded by a specific feature and child node identifier, thus no additional boolean values are required.
-Moreover, boosted trees do not need to store the class information within a leaf but create one ensemble per class.
+Moreover, boosted trees do not need to store the class information within a leaf but create one ensemble per class for multiclass classification problems.